jh3nd3rs0n/jargyle/README.md

 -   `socks5.onUdpAssociate.blockedExternalIncomingAddressCriteria`
 -   `socks5.onUdpAssociate.blockedExternalOutgoingAddressCriteria`

-You can specify an address or addresses in any of the aforementioned settings as a space separated list of each as either a literal expression preceded by the prefix `equals:` or a regular expression preceded by the prefix `matches:`.
+You can specify an address or addresses in any of the aforementioned settings as a space separated list of each address or addresses as either a literal expression preceded by the prefix `equals:` or a regular expression preceded by the prefix `matches:`.

 Partial command line example: